 The Center for Household Financial Stability was launched by the Federal Reserve Bank of St. Louis in May 2013 to research and strengthen the balance sheets of struggling American families.
 The Center’s work includes conducting and publishing research on key balance sheet issues and organizing research, policy and community forums locally and nationwide.
 The intention of these initiatives is to better understand and respond to the balance sheet issues affecting struggling families and communities.

-The central mission of the Consumer Financial Protection Bureau (CFPB) is to help consumer finance markets work by making rules more effective, by consistently and fairly enforcing those rules, and by empowering consumers to take more control over their economic lives.
-The Bureau can answer consumers' financial questions about topics such as mortgages; money transfers; payday loans; credit reports and scores; debt collection; and planning for retirement.
+The central mission of the Consumer Financial Protection Bureau (CFPB) is to provide a single point of accountability for enforcing federal consumer financial laws and to protect consumers in the financial marketplace.
+The Bureau can answer consumers' financial questions about topics such as mortgages; student loans; money transfers; payday loans; credit reports and scores; debt collection; and planning for retirement.

 The Bureau will forward a complaint to the company and work to get a response from it.